Days Sales in Inventory Template

-Low days sales in inventory reflects fast sales of inventory stocks and therefore would minimize handling costs as well as increase in cash flow.
+Low days sales in inventory reflects fast sales of inventory stocks, and therefore, would minimize handling costs, as well as increase cash flow.
 High days sales in inventory value generally indicates either a slow sales performance or an excess of purchased inventory (the company is buying too much inventory), which may eventually become obsolete.

 For more resources, check out our business templates library to download numerous free Excel modeling, PowerPoint presentation, and Word document templates.